DABS: A Domain-Agnostic Benchmark for Self-Supervised Learning: Abstract

 \section{Abstract}

 Self-supervised learning algorithms, including BERT and SimCLR, have enabled significant strides in fields like natural language processing, computer vision, and speech processing.
 However, these algorithms are domain-specific, meaning that new self-supervised learning algorithms must be developed for each new setting, including myriad healthcare, scientific, and multimodal domains.
 To catalyze progress toward domain-agnostic methods, we introduce DABS: a \textbf{D}omain-\textbf{A}gnostic \textbf{B}enchmark for \textbf{S}elf-supervised learning.
 To perform well on DABS, an algorithm is evaluated on seven diverse domains: natural images, multichannel sensor data, English text, speech recordings, multilingual text, chest x-rays, and images with text descriptions.
-Each domain contains an unlabeled dataset for pretraining; the model is then is scored based on its downstream performance on a set of labeled tasks in the domain.
-We also present e-Mix and ShED: two baseline domain-agnostic algorithms; their relatively modest performance demonstrates that significant progress is needed before self-supervised learning is an out-of-the-box solution for arbitrary domains.
-Code for benchmark datasets and baseline algorithms is available at \url{https://github.com/alextamkin/dabs}.
+Each domain contains an unlabeled dataset for pretraining; the model is then scored based on its downstream performance on a set of labeled tasks in the domain.
+We also present e-Mix and ShED: the first domain-agnostic algorithms evaluated on such a wide range of modalities.
+While e-Mix and ShED outperform a no-pretraining baseline, these improvements are uneven, demonstrating that significant progress is needed before self-supervised learning is an out-of-the-box solution for arbitrary domains.
+Code for the benchmark datasets and algorithms is available at \url{https://github.com/alextamkin/dabs}.